myConsciousness/myConsciousness/README.md

 > Shinya Kato 🤯 @shinyakato.dev 2023-04-30T12:40:17.218Z
 >
 > I did it!
 I have already fallen into this trap twice 😂

 ---

-> Shinya Kato 🤯 @shinyakato.dev 2023-04-30T12:39:00.479Z
->
-> I marvel at people's creativity when I see the clever use of facets of app.bsky.feed.post.
-This is a kind of intelligence test.

----

-> Shinya Kato 🤯 @shinyakato.dev 2023-04-30T12:26:11.021Z
->
-> It’s a cool post

----
 <!-- MY-BSKY_TIMELINE:END -->